Free Case Evaluation

 Speak with a reliable South Carolina OB negligence lawyer now

 Doctors, nurses, and hospitals have insurance companies and defense lawyers who will argue that their clients were not at fault.
-At McGowan, Hood & Felder, LLC, our South Carolina birth malpractice attorneys are skilled advocates that fight to prove fault and demand full compensation for every medical bill, every moment of physical pain, and every ounce of emotional distress.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina birth malpractice attorneys are skilled advocates that fight to prove fault and demand full compensation for every medical bill, every moment of physical pain, and every ounce of emotional distress.
 Please call our firm at 803-327-7800 or fill out our contact form to make an appointment for a free case evaluation at one of our offices in Anderson, Rock Hill, Columbia, Sumter, and Georgetown.